Data archaeology: Recovery techniques

 When deciding whether or not to try and recover data, the cost must be taken into account.
 If there is enough time and money, most data will be able to be recovered.
 In the case of magnetic media, which are the most common type used for data storage, there are various techniques that can be used to recover the data depending on the type of damage.

 Humidity can cause tapes to become unusable as they begin to deteriorate and become sticky.
 In this case, a heat treatment can be applied to fix this problem, by causing the oils and residues to either be reabsorbed into the tape or evaporate off the surface of the tape.
 However, this should only be done in order to provide access to the data so it can be extracted and copied to a medium that is more stable.

 Lubrication loss is another source of damage to tapes.
 This is most commonly caused by heavy use, but can also be a result of improper storage or natural evaporation.
 As a result of heavy use, some of the lubricant can remain on the read-write heads which then collect dust and particles.
 This can cause damage to the tape.
 Loss of lubrication can be addressed by re-lubricating the tapes.
 This should be done cautiously, as excessive re-lubrication can cause tape slippage, which in turn can lead to media being misread and the loss of data.

 Water exposure will damage tapes over time.
 This often occurs in a disaster situation.
 If the media is in salty or dirty water, it should be rinsed in fresh water.
 The process of cleaning, rinsing, and drying wet tapes should be done at room temperature in order to prevent heat damage.
 Older tapes should be recovered prior to newer tapes, as they are more susceptible to water damage.

 The next step (after investigating the data lineage) is to establish what counts as good data and bad data to ensure that only the 'good' data gets migrated to the new data warehouse or repository.
-A good example of bad data is 'test data' in the technical data sense is test data.
+A good example of bad data in the technical data sense is test data.